EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/04-update-presentation-agent-prompt.md

-# 5.4 Update Presentation Agent Prompt
+# 5.4 Presentation Agent Prompt Overview

-In this step, we will update the `PRESENTATION_AGENT_PROMPT` to list the Reviews Agent as one of the available agents.
+This section provides an overview of how the `PRESENTATION_AGENT_PROMPT` lists the Reviews Agent as one of the available agents.
 This makes the Reviews Agent visible to the presentation layer, allowing it to be referenced.

 !!! info "**File location:** `backend/src/agents/prompts.py`"

-!!! info "**Purpose:** This step ensures the Reviews Agent is discoverable and selectable in the UI or any presentation layer."
+!!! info "**Purpose:** Ensures the Reviews Agent is discoverable and selectable in the UI or any presentation layer."

-!!! danger "Add the `- Reviews Agent` line after `- Inventory Agent` in the agents list within `PRESENTATION_AGENT_PROMPT`."

 ```python
 Agents: